google/WebFundamentals/src/content/en/tools/chrome-devtools/accessibility/navigation.md

 #### Navigate the Styles pane {: #stylesnav }

-Because all of the style tools connect in one way or another back to the **Styles** pane, it makes sense to master this tool first.
+Because all of the style tools connect in one way or another back to the **Styles** pane, it makes sense to become an expert in this tool first.

 * With focus on the **Styles** pane, press <kbd>Tab</kbd> to move focus inside and explore its contents.
 * Press <kbd>Tab</kbd> until the first style becomes active.
 If you're using a screen reader this first style will be announced as "element.style {}".